 A free real estate CRM is an essential tool for any agent looking to move beyond a transaction or two a year.
-Good CRMs help you get the most out of your contacts by organizing them in one place, giving you the tools to establish a communication plan with each of them, and ultimately close more deals from them.
+Good customer relationship management (CRM) tools help you organize your contacts, establish a consistent communication plan for each client, and ultimately close more deals.

-Here are our picks for the best free real estate CRMs of 2019:
+Here are our picks for the best free real estate CRM platforms of 2021:

 |Free CRM||Best For|

 |Insightly||(Best Overall) Agents looking for an efficient CRM with comprehensive analytics|

 |IXACT Contact||Real estate agents who want to integrate their CRM with their marketing and automate their workflow|

 |Freshworks CRM||Agents who want to build relationships with personalized communication|

 |HubSpot||Real estate agents who want a customizable CRM|